oz/cyprio.net/wtf/2012-02-03-stand-up-meetings-are-so-1914.md

 ---
-title: Stand-up meetings are so 1914
+title: "Stand-up meetings are so 1914"
 ---

 > Holding meetings standing up isn't new.
 Some military leaders did it during